Azure/container-service-for-azure-china/aks/README.md

 ## Limitations of current AKS Public Preview on Azure China

-- AKS set up wizard is not available on azure portal, only azure cli command line is supported.

 - AKS monitoring and logging are not available, there will be error when clicking on `Monitor containers` and `View logs` links in AKS overview page.

 - AKS addons are not enabled on Azure China yet, including `monitoring` and `http_application_routing` addons.